 The shot, a.k.a. depot medroxyprogesterone acetate (DMPA), brand name Depo-Provera or “depo” for short, is a highly effective, progestin-only injectable birth control method that prevents pregnancy for three months after it’s given.
 The shot comes in two equally effective formulations, one is given intramuscularly (IM) and the other subcutaneously (SQ).
 Both types can be given in a clinic or health care setting, but DMPA-SQ was originally designed for administration at home by the user or a trusted contact.
 Self-injection offers greater autonomy and reduces barriers to care by eliminating the need to return to a health care setting every three months for re-injection.
 Additionally, DMPA-SQ is given with a smaller needle and less volume of medicine than the IM injection, decreasing pain for some users.

 While several studies in the US and globally have demonstrated safety and feasibility of DMPA-SQ given outside of a health care setting, DMPA-SQ is labeled by the Food and Drug Administration (FDA) “only to be administered by a health care professional.”
+(Update May 2021 -- the CDC now recommends self-injection of DMPA-SQ!)

 Who can use DMPA-SQ?